ageofzetta/report-revenu-test/README.md

 # Instructions if having troubles with  Ubuntu (LAMP installed)

-Clone the repo or unzip in
+Clone the repo or unzip to

 	/var/www/html/